RaspberryPiFoundation/sense-hat-curriculum/en-GB/tightrope/index.md

 	![screenshot](images/tightrope-rpy.png)

-+ Try changing the Sense HAT's roll, pitch and yaw values to see how it moves.
++ Try dragging the Sense HAT to change its roll, pitch and yaw values to see how it moves.

 	![screenshot](images/tightrope-rpy-test.png)

-	__Put the values back to `0` when you've finished testing.__
+	__Press the reset button to put the values back to `0` when you've finished testing.__

 + We only need the pitch and the roll for this project, so add 2 lines of code to get these values from the Sense HAT.